Egypt holidays

 Is alcohol allowed in Egypt?

-You can drink alcohol in licensed bars and restaurants in Egypt, but be aware it can be hard to buy outside of the holiday resorts.
+Yes - alcohol is available in licensed bars and restaurants on your holidays to Egypt.
+It’s also included in All Inclusive holiday packages, but be aware it can be hard to buy outside of the holiday resorts.
 You might need to show your passport, especially during Ramadan (you’ll need to check the dates before you travel as they’re different each year).
-It’s not ok to get drunk in public, though, so don’t plan a big session.
+Just drink responsibly - being visibly drunk in public is not accepted.

 If you’re up for a peppy non-alcoholic bevvy, Egypt does fantastic coffee.
 There’s plenty of tea too, traditionally served black with lots of sugar.
 And if you have the chance to try the hibiscus drink ‘karkaday’, do - it’s great hot or cold.